billbuchanan/csn09112/README.md

 <h1>CSN09112 - Network Security and Cryptography</h1>
 <h2>Outline</h2>
-<p>Our main focus is to investigate secure infrastructures and some core principles.
+<p>Our main focus is to investigate secure infrastructures and some core principles around cryptography.
 To download the source, use:</p>
 <pre>
 git clone https://github.com/billbuchanan/csn09112
 </pre>